 Preventing Conflict Is The Best Form Of Self-Defense

 If you want to stay safe it really is simple, do not put yourself in danger in the first place.
-Obvious I know, but many martial arts instructors fail to emphasize that prevention is the best form of self-defense.
+Obvious I know, but many martial arts instructors fail to emphasize that preventing conflict is the best form of self-defense.
 Preventing conflict is the best thing you can do to keep yourself safe.
 I’ve been practising martial arts for over ten years, and I’ve tried many different styles, and I have a black singlet in Muay Thai and a purple belt in Brazilian Jiu Jitsu.

 I’ve done a lot of training and I’ve thought about it a lot, and I believe that conflict is simply not worth it, and preventing conflict from occurring in the first place is the best philosophy to have.
 However below I will go through some ideas on what martial arts classes you can use as the best form of self-defense too.